-The Government has indicated that employees/workers will be entitled to self-certify, and that during this emergency, employers will not be able to insist on a fit-note from a doctor after 7 days.
-It has also indicated that SSP will be paid from day one, and that employers of fewer than 250 will be able to reclaim the statutory sick pay element for at least 14 days.
-Recent guidance has confirmed that the online service will be available from 26 May.
+Employees/workers are entitled to self-certify, and during this emergency, employers are not able to insist on a fit-note from a doctor after 7 days.
+Employers of fewer than 250 across all PAYE payroll schemes created on or before 28 February 2020 are now able to reclaim the statutory sick pay element from day one for at least 14 days.
+The online service to reclaim SSP is now available here.

 The repayment will cover up to 2 weeks starting from the first qualifying day of sickness, if an employee is unable to work because they either:

 - are self-isolating because someone they live with has symptoms; or